swaechter/angularj-universal/README.md

 ## Overview

-Based on the requirements, the Maven project is divided into two modules:
+Based on the requirements, the Maven project is divided into three modules:

 1. Module application that serves the frontend and passes all input/user interaction to the renderer
+2. Module renderer that provides the render engine kit
-2. Module renderer that renders all request with the help of J2V8 and a NodeJS instance.
+3. Module v8renderer that uses the render engine kit and provides a V8 engine for rendering page requests with the help of J2V8 and NodeJS.

 ## Setup